puppetlabs/puppet-docs/source/guides/language_tutorial.markdown

 the [Exported Resources](./exported_resources.html)
 page for more information.

-### Reserved words & Acceptable characters
+### Reserved Words & Acceptable Characters

 Variable names can include alphanumeric characters and underscores, and are case-sensitive.

 Class names, module names, and the names of defined and custom resource types should be restricted to lowercase alphanumeric characters and underscores, and should begin with a lowercase letter; that is, they should match the expression `[a-z][a-z0-9_]*`.
 Although some names that violate these restrictions currently work, using them is not recommended.

-Class names can use `::` as a namespace separator, which is both semantically useful and a means of controlling the behavior of the module autoloader.
+Class and defined resource type names can use `::` as a namespace separator, which is both semantically useful and a means of directing the behavior of the module autoloader.
 The final segment of a [qualified variable](#qualified-variables) name must obey the restrictions on variable names, and the preceding segments must obey the restrictions on class names.

 Parameters used in parameterized classes and defined resource types can include alphanumeric characters and underscores, cannot begin with an underscore, and are case-sensitive.
 In practice, they should be treated as though they were under the same restrictions as class names in order to maximize future compatibility.